Chinese Sign Language

-Chinese Sign Language (abbreviated CSL or ZGS; 中国手语 (中國手語, Zhōngguó Shǒuyǔ)) is the main sign language used in China.
-It is not related to the Taiwanese Sign Language used in Taiwan.
+Chinese Sign Language (CSL; 中国手语 (中國手語, Zhōngguó Shǒuyǔ), ZGS) is the main sign language used in China.
+It is not related to the Taiwan Sign Language used in Taiwan.
 Manually coded Mandarin is referred to as Wénfǎ Shǒuyǔ (文法手语 (文法手語, grammatical sign language)).

 History

 The first references to sign language (手語 (手语, shǒuyǔ, hand language)) in Chinese literature date from the Tang dynasty, documenting a sign for 'mirror'.
 In the Song dynasty, Su Dongpo describes a community that employed a form of sign language.
 Later in the Ming dynasty, there is a portrayal of signing in a play entitled Zen Master Yu Has a Dream of Cui Village (also translated A Dream of Master Jade in Green Village; 玉禪師翠鄉一夢 (玉禅师翠乡一梦, Yù Chánshī Cuìxiāng Yī Mèng)) by Xu Wei.

 The first deaf school in China, the Chefoo (芝罘 (Zhīfú), an alternative name of Yantai) School for the Deaf, was established in 1887 by the Presbyterian missionary Annetta Thompson Mills.
 From the school, a sign language based on an oralist approach to deaf education was developed, coming out of the Milan Conference of 1880.
 Another school for the deaf was established in Shanghai in 1897 by a French Catholic organization.
 Chinese Sign Language was grown out of these two bases.

 Schools, workshops and farms for the deaf in diverse locations are the main ways that CSL has been able to spread in China so well.
 Other deaf people who are not connected to these gathering places tend to use sets of gestures developed in their own homes, known as home sign.

+In the 1960s, some signs were declared "taboo" for cultural and political reasons.
+For example, the sign for gold resembled golden rings, which are identified with the bourgeoisie; the sign for Mao Zedong looked disrespectful because it referred to the mole on his face; and the standard sign for Japan was changed several times, following the worsening and improving relations with this country.
+Colloquially, however, these signs remained in use.

 The Chinese National Association of the Deaf was created by deaf people mostly from the United States in 1992.
 The main reason for the creation of the organization was to raise the quality of living for the deaf, which was behind the quality of living standards provided for other disabled persons.
 Their main goals are to improve the welfare of the deaf, encourage education about the deaf and Chinese Sign Language, and promote the needs of the deaf community in China.